gizmhail/FridgeTracker/README.md

 - [] allow to improve OFF (help info: https://github.com/aleene/FoodViewer/blob/master/FoodViewer/OFFUpdate.swift)
     - [] upload picture to openfoodfacts
 - [] iOS11 Use vision to detect expiration date zone, and CoreML to read its content
+- [] today widget displaying food that may soon expire
+- [] possibility to map a food to a meal calendar entry, to determine/remind whend to eat what